 Sarah Cline, LCSW is certified in perinatal mental health and perinatal loss and has some helpful suggestions for ways to love yourself and take care of yourself in the postpartum time (which include wearing stretchy pants as much as possible).

 She recommends setting boundaries with family members about who will visit and when.

-She also gives you permission to the let the “to do” list go.
+She also gives you permission to let the “to-do” list go.
 The only thing on that list should be rest, drink, eat (you’d be surprised how many new moms forget even the most basic of tasks), and sleep.
-In the weeks following birth you need to become a master outsourcer.
+In the weeks following birth, you need to become a master outsourcer.

 And finally, Sarah recommends you don’t weigh yourself, diet, try to begin a workout routine too soon, or look at social media that glamorizes thin, young, wealthy, airbrushed bodies.
 Instead, you might use that time to instead join a new mom’s support group.

 Angel Ianakiev, LCSW also has advanced training in perinatal mental health.
 Angel is passionate about caring for new mothers and leads a free support group (in person and on Zoom) for pregnant and new moms.
 She loves offering practical advice for women at this stage and recommends the following apps to help with postpartum mental health: Happify, Peanut, Mood Tools, Headspace, Calm, and Sound Sleeper.

 The first few days after birth are often termed “the honeymoon phase” because you’re running on pure adrenaline and baby bliss.